On the Boundedness of Globally $F$-split varieties: Conic Bundles

 Suppose then $H$ is a smooth curve as given.
 Away from $C$, $f^{*}H$ is clearly smooth, so it suffices to consider the intersection with $C$, however we can see it is smooth here by computing the Jacobian using the local description of $X$ given above. \end{proof}

-\begin{theorem}[Embedded resolution of surface singularities] Suppose that $V$ is a non-singular threefold, $S$ a reduced surface in $V$ and $E$ a simple normal crossings divisor on $V$ then there is a sequence of blowups $\pi:V_{n} \to V_{n-1} \to ...
+\begin{theorem}[Embedded resolution of surface singularities]\cite[Theorem 1.2]{cutkosky2009resolution} Suppose that $V$ is a non-singular threefold, $S$ a reduced surface in $V$ and $E$ a simple normal crossings divisor on $V$ then there is a sequence of blowups $\pi\colon V_{n} \to V_{n-1} \to ...
 V$ such that the strict transform $S_{n}$ of $S$ to $V_{n}$ is smooth.
 Further each blowup is the blowup of a non-singular curve or a point and the blown up subvariety is contained in the locus of $V_{i}$ on which the preimage of $S+E$ is not log smooth. \end{theorem}

-\begin{corollary} Suppose $(X,\Delta,Z)$ is a regular, tame conic bundle and we fix a very ample linear system $|A|$ on $Z$.
-Then there is a log resolution $(X',\Delta') \to (X,\Delta)$ such that for any sufficiently general element $H\in |A|$, its pullback $G'$ to $X'$ has $(X',G')$ log smooth. \end{corollary} \begin{proof}
+\begin{corollary} Suppose $(X,\Delta) \to Z$ is a regular, tame conic bundle and we fix a very ample linear system $|A|$ on $Z$.
+Then there is a log resolution $(X',\Delta') \to (X,\Delta)$ such that for any sufficiently general element $H\in |A|$, its pullback $G'$ to $X'$ has $(X',G'+E)$ log smooth for $E$ the reduced exceptional divisor of $\pi$. \end{corollary} \begin{proof}